maxinehsu/summary-visualizations/README.md

    - **6/21/24** | Have to debug.
 For some reason the x-axis labels are being sorted in ascending order even though I never sorted them as such.
 As a result, the numerical labels, when shown, are way off (and in the wrong order).

 ### Question 10
-8. Created pie chart of graduation statistics.
+8. Created bar chart of graduation statistics. :arrow_left:

 ### Question 11
-9. Created pie chart of job application/acceptance statistics. :arrow_left:
+9. Created bar chart of job application/acceptance statistics. :arrow_left:
    - **6/24/24** | Realized pandas, by default, interprets "NA" and empty string values from a CSV file as "NaN".
 This becomes a problem when a question allows both a "NA" response and no response at all (i.e., is an optional question).
 This is the case for Question 11.
-Initially, the pie chart disregarded all NaN values; now, because I have forced it to accept "NA" as a proper response, it displays all categories _including_ the empty string one.
-This leads to a somewhat useless chart that shows the vast majority of respondents skipped this question even if the other response percentages are also displayed.